cdn-specs/control-header/draft-cdn-control-header.md

 * no-cache
 * private

-Gateway caches that used CDN-Control MAY forward this header so that downstream gateway caches can use it as well.
+Gateway caches that used CDN-Cache-Control MAY forward this header so that downstream gateway caches can use it as well.
 However, doing so exposes its value to all downstream clients, which might be undesirable.
 As a result, gateways that process this header field MAY remove it (for example, when configured to do so because it is known not to be used downstream).

-A proxy that does not implement caching MUST pass the CDN-Control header through.
+A proxy that does not implement caching MUST pass the CDN-Cache-Control header through.

-A gatway cache that does not use CDN-Control MUST pass the CDN-Control header through.
+A gatway cache that does not use CDN-Cache-Control MUST pass the CDN-Cache-Control header through.

-Private caches SHOULD ignore the CDN-Control header field.
+Private caches SHOULD ignore the CDN-Cache-Control header field.

 ## Examples